W4lly63/EXILE-SNOW/README.md

 - Snow Mask system simulation.
 - # v.0.4
 - [added] Snow Mask.
-Snow mask system add mask in game,without player have bad visibility, with good visibility but if body temperature go to 36 or 35 or less, frosty mask glass ... in fn_settings.sqf is possible setup many option as if u want check if player have
+Snow mask system add mask in game,without player have bad visibility, with good visibility but if body temperature go to 36 or 35 or less, mask glass  frosty... in fn_settings.sqf is possible setup many option as if u want check if player have
   glasses defined in array , if want mask only when raining or falling snow, or anytime ... and more for better experience..
 - # v.0.3
 - [added] environment sounds to wind like crack tree.